Toledo Walleye: Winterfest

 The first ECHL outdoor hockey event was at Fifth Third Field on Saturday, December 27, 2014.
 The Walleye lost 2-1 to the visiting Kalamazoo Wings.
 On January 5, the Walleye fell to the Fort Wayne Komets 3-2 in a shootout.
 In addition to the Walleye games, the annual Battle of the Badges game between the Toledo Police Department and Toledo Fire Department occurred on December 31, the U.S. National Under 18 Team defeated Adrian College 6-1 in an exhibition on January 1, and Bowling Green played Robert Morris to a 2-2 draw on January 4.
 Anthony Wayne High School, Saint Ignatius High School, Saint John's High School, Whitmer High School, and many other youth and adult teams also participated in the Winterfest.
 Over 10 days, an estimated 45,000 to 50,000 people attended events at the stadium.

 Rivalries

 Fort Wayne Komets

 The Walleye's rivalry with the Komets dates back to the time when the teams from both cities played each other in IHL.
 The Komets play in the same division as the Walleye, and each game usually features a high score and a major fight or two because of the high animosity between the two teams.
-Ever since the 2009–10 ECHL season, the teams have played each other five times in the playoffs: 2015, 2017, 2018, 2019, and 2025, with Toledo winning four of the five series.
+Ever since the 2009–10 ECHL season, the teams have played each other six times in the playoffs: 2015, 2017, 2018, 2019, 2025, and 2026, with Toledo winning four of the six series.